allegheny-college-sandbox/cmpsc-100-fall-2019-lab-03/README.md

 * In this exercise we used command line arguments, but had to transform them.
 Why did we do that?
     * As an optimization, is `int` still the right type for these variables?
     * What happens if we enter decimals in our `run` command: `gradle run --args="1337.1 101.1"`?
+* Did Gator Wizard (commonly now know to friends as G. Wiz) get what he wanted?

 ## A story